A Nissan Ariya has begun the ultimate quest to prove that electric cars absolutely can tackle long journeys: driving from the North to the South Pole.

 The twin-motor powertrain of the Nissan hasn't been messed with: it produces the standard 225kWh and has the same 87kWh battery.
 The use of the twin-motor powertrain means that the Ariya offers Nissan's e-4orce all-wheel-drive system, which will likely prove useful on the 10-month trek.

 The big changes are the beefed-up suspension and massive 39-inch BF Goodrich off-road tyres – which also explains why the wheel arches have been widened.
+Those wheels help the car 'float' over ice and heavy snow, which will be particularly useful for the first part of their quest.
+Apparently, it's quiet cold and icy up at the North Magnetic Pole.

 Another addition is a built-in espresso machine to keep the pair in caffeine, along with a drone (for good video) and an integrated weather station.